 So, here’s what we’re gonna do.
 First, iron all your fabric.

 Next, figure out how large you want your individual strips to be.
 I typically make mine about 2-3 inches wide.
 Using some sort of guide, cut the fabric in a strip.
 Then, make like 2-4 more strips of the same fabric.
 Repeat with all the other fabrics.
-It honestly doesn’t matter if you cut the length or width side.
+Mix and match.
 Again, this is quilting for cheaters.
 I ain’t gonna judge.

 Now you have a big ole pile of strips.